 The final rules became effective on August 20, 2012 after three years of review by the Department of Justice (DOJ).
 The final rule encompasses and defines four types of facilities which fall under the purview of the act: Adult Prisons and Jails, Lockup, Community Confinement and Juvenile Facilities.
 In order to maintain compliance with the ruling, agencies are required to have 1/3 of each facility type audited by DOJ certified auditors per year beginning August 20, 2013.
 If unable to complete an audit within this timeframe PREA allows for a "Governor's Assurance" during the initial audit cycle.
 This assurance required an allocation of Federal Grant funding to projects working on PREA compliance.
 The first 3-year audit cycle was very successful with the audits in June of 2015 for the Hampden County Sheriff's Department's (HCSD) Main Institution, Pre-Release Center (PRC) and the Western Massachusetts Recovery and Wellness Center (WMRWC) in June of 2016.
 The second 3-year audit cycle continued with the successful audits of the Main Institution and PRC in August of 2017, the Western Massachusetts Recovery and Wellness Center (WMRWC) in August of 2018 and the Western Massachusetts Regional Woman's Correctional Center (WMRWCC) in August of 2019.
-September 2020 saw the Main Institution and Pre-Release Center under its third 3-year audit cycle.
+The third 3-year audit cycle began in September 2020 and saw the Main Institution and Pre-Release Center under its third 3-year audit cycle.
+The WMRWC had its third cycle in November of 2021.